London Victory Celebrations of 1946: New Zealand contingent

 New Zealand was represented on the victory march by a contingent of 300 former and serving members of the armed forces.
 The contingent consisted of 150 representatives of the army, 100 of the Royal New Zealand Air Force, and 50 of the Royal New Zealand Navy.
-Women were also included in all three sections, and there was representation of the Maori Battalion.
-The contingent was commanded by Lieutenant-General Sir Edward Puttick, the General Officer Commanding of the New Zealand Forces During the war.
-The Contingent included the Victoria Cross holders, Colone Leslie Andrew VC, DSO Sergeant Alfred Clive Hulme VC and Charles Upham, VC & Bar.
+Women were also included in all three sections, and there was representation of the Māori Battalion.
+The contingent was commanded by Lieutenant-General Sir Edward Puttick, the General Officer Commanding of the New Zealand Forces during the war.
+The Contingent included the Victoria Cross holders, Colonel Leslie Andrew, Sergeant Alfred Clive Hulme and Charles Upham.
 The contingent sailed from New Zealand on 20 April on the New Zealand hospital ship Maunganui.

 Controversy about Poland

 The British government initially invited the government in Poland to send a flag party to represent Poland among the allied forces in the parade, but did not specifically invite representatives of the Polish forces in exile that had fought under British High Command.
 Britons including Winston Churchill, figures in the RAF and a number of MPs protested against the decision, which was described as an affront to the Polish war effort as well as an immoral concession to communist power.
 After these complaints, 25 pilots of the Polish fighter squadrons in the Royal Air Force, who had taken part in the Battle of Britain, were invited to march together with other foreign detachments as part of the parade of the Royal Air Force.
-Last-minute invitations were sent by Foreign Minister Bevin directly to the Chief of Staff of the Polish Army, General Kopanski, who was still in post in London, and to the chiefs of the Polish Air Force and the Polish Navy and to individual generals.
+Last-minute invitations were sent by Foreign Secretary Ernest Bevin directly to the Chief of Staff of the Polish Army, General Stanisław Kopański, who was still in post in London, and to the chiefs of the Polish Air Force and the Polish Navy and to individual generals.
 These invitations were declined, and the airmen refused to participate in protest against the omission of the other branches of the Western backed Polish forces in exile.

 The Polish government, in turn, chose not to send a delegation, and later cited the invitation to the exiled pilots as its reason to stay away.
 In the end, the parade took place without any Polish forces.
 The Soviet Union and Yugoslavia also stayed away.

 Nighttime festivities

-After sunset, the principal buildings of London were lit by floodlights, and crowds thronged the banks of the Thames and Westminster Bridge to watch King George VI and his family proceed down the river in the Royal barge.
+After sunset, the principal buildings of London were lit by floodlights, and crowds thronged the banks of the River Thames and Westminster Bridge to watch King George VI and his family proceed down the river in the royal barge.
 The planned festivities ended with a fireworks display over Central London.
-However, crowds continued to gather in London and surrounded Buckingham Palace even after the Royal family had retired from the festivities.
+However, crowds continued to gather in London and surrounded Buckingham Palace even after the royal family had retired from the festivities.
 Many festival goers could not return home that night and spent the rest of the night in public parks and other public areas around London.